-A number of researchers commented on the importance of location verification in wireless sensor networks [3, 6, 12].
-There are many protocols that achieve location verification by exploiting the difference between radio signal propagation and ultra-sound, etc. Particularly, Hu et al. use temporal packet leashes [8], Brands et al. use a time-bounded challenge-response protocol [4].
-A limitation of these schemes is the necessity of highly accurate time measurement capabilities and possibly non-RF communication hardware on the sensor nodes.
+The solutions proposed in the articles stating the problem [2], [3] as well as many other proposed solutions exploit the difference in the propagation speed of radio signal and another medium such as ultra-sound, etc. Particularly, Hu et al. use temporal packet leashes [6], Brands et al. use a time-bounded challenge-response protocol [7].
+The main limitation of these schemes is the necessity of non-RF ranging hardware which increases the costs of the sensor nodes.
+Another possible limitation is the need for accurate timing measurements capabilities which may not be available.